- Mandatory grounds for entry clearance refusal

 - Discretionary grounds for entry clearance refusal

-- Criminal convictions and applications for limited leave or Indefinite Leave to Remain
+- Applications for limited leave or indefinite leave to remain

 Criminal convictions and other signs of poor character can, unsurprisingly, negatively affect applications for leave to enter or remain in the UK.
 This has always been so, but in December 2012 the rules were changed to permanently ban entry of those with serious convictions, other than in certain very narrow circumstances, and to impose entry bans of various lengths in other cases.

 By their nature, blanket rules can give rise to harsh results, individual hardship and injustice.
 Some of those convicted of criminal offences, including some people later revered, later redeem themselves in some way or are convicted in dubious or exceptional circumstances.
 They are nevertheless forbidden from entry to the UK.

 In this post we look at the mandatory grounds for refusal (“must be refused”) and further discretionary grounds for refusal (“should normally be refused”) in some cases involving lower level criminality.
 We also look at the limited exceptions set out in Home Office policy documents and the available case law.

 General grounds for refusal of applications for entry clearance or leave to enter are set out at paragraph 320 of the Immigration Rules.
 General grounds for refusal of applications to extend or vary leave are set out at paragraph 322.
 Both these paragraphs are found in part 9 of the Immigration Rules.